 Location: Socorro Rodeo & Sports Complex

-Free: Public Parking; Entry to Rodeo Arena with Bands & Dancing; Picnic on Soccer Fields (tent & shade structures allowed); WaterSlide; Fireworks
+Free: Public Parking; Entry to Rodeo Arena with Bands & Dancing; Picnic on Soccer Fields; WaterSlide; Fireworks

 Fireworks: Shot from near the Rodeo Arena--perhaps visible from home, IF you can SEE Arena from your home

 Parking: There is PLENTY of Parking for watching the Fireworks!!!